DoNOF/DoNOF-Documentation/docs/intro.md

 :class: note
 There are also versions developed in Python (PyNOF) and Julia (DoNOF.jl), packages available for rapid prototyping and testing of novel developments.

-You can click on the following images for more information.
+Please click on the following images for more information.

 ![./PyNOFsmall.png](https://github.com/DoNOF/PyNOF)

 ![./DoNOFjlsmall.png](https://github.com/DoNOF/DoNOF.jl)
 :::

 ![FeP-PNOF7-mult=3-ncwo=4](./FeP.jpg)